 Archive for category political medicine

 I described my friend’s experience with the Canadian Healthcare system previously and got some comment action on it.
 The patient’s mother I believe asked that I post a follow-up.
-Allison continued with the Facebook messages to describe the surgery day:
+Allison continued with the Facebook messages to describe her day of surgery in Canada:

 “[S]he was awake.
 They just numbed her foot.
 It was in the exam room.”